-We often talk about the health and wellbeing benefits of singing in a group, but what difference can it really make to how we feel?
+We often talk about the health and wellbeing benefits of singing, but what difference can it really make to how we feel?

-As we get ready for the start of From Couch to Chorus: Sing into Spring later this month, here are our Top 10 reasons why we think it’s well worth giving your vocal cords a regular workout.
+As we get ready for the start of our online workshops From Couch to Chorus: Sing into Spring 2023, here’s why we think it’s well worth giving your vocal cords a regular workout.

 1. Singing makes you feel better

 There’s an increasing amount of evidence that singing releases endorphins, serotonin and dopamine – the ‘happy’ chemicals that boost your mood and make you feel good about yourself.
 Scientists believe that’s one of the reasons why people report being on a high during choir sessions and continuing to feel positive, uplifted and motivated afterwards.

 “I really enjoy singing now, despite being convinced I couldn’t sing before!
 It’s completely joyful.”

 – Participant, From Couch to Chorus, Spring 2022

 Singing also counts as an aerobic activity as it introduces more oxygen into the blood leading to better circulation – and a better mood.